tpbnick/docs/docs/py-functions.md

 describe_pet(animal_type='hamster', pet_name='harry')
 ```
 The function `describe_pet()` hasn't changed, but when we call the function, we explicitly tell Python which parameter each argument should be matched with.
-When Python reads the function call, it knows to assign the argument `'hamster'` to the parameter `animal_type` and the argument `'harry'` to `pet_name`.
+When Python reads the function call, it knows to assign the argument `#!py 'hamster'` to the parameter `animal_type` and the argument `#!py 'harry'` to `pet_name`.
 The output correctly shows that we have a hamster named Harry.

 The order of keyword arguments doesn't matter because Python knows where each value should go.
 The following two function calls are equivalent:
 ```py linenums="1"